bsurmanski/glb/README.md

 ###Binding Textures:
 One thing that acts strangely in OpenGL is the binding of textures to programs.
 In vanilla OpenGL, a texture must be bound to a texture unit and a uniform must be updated correspondingly.
-In GLB, this step is merged and instead one call to glbProgramTexture handles both managing texture units, and uniform variables.
+This is contradictory to binding shaders, or other uniforms.
+Its just inconsistant.
+In GLB, texture binding is a single step that makes sense.
+Instead of multiple steps, one call to glbProgramTexture handles both managing texture units, and the uniform variables.

+###Sane Defaults
+We've all done it.
+We think we've gotten everything working, but the textures aren't showing up!
+Yeah, we forgot to set the TEXTURE_MIN_FILTER and TEXTURE_MAG_FILTER parameters again with glTexParameteri.
+GLB uses sane defaults to allow you to get working as quickly as possible, And if something unexpected happens, GLB will return an error so you know.

 ###Necessity of retrieving uniform locations:
 In OpenGL, uniform variable